total-typescript/total-typescript-book/book-content/chapters/16-designing-your-types.md

 type Sandwich = `${BreadType} sandwich with ${Filling}`;
 ```

-TypeScript generates all the feasible pairings, leading to the type `Sandwich` being the same as:
+TypeScript generates all the possible combinations, leading to the type `Sandwich` being:

 ```tsx
 | "rye sandwich with cheese"